iclc/iclc-templates/2023/live_performances/markdown/proposal_live_performances.md

 ### 1.3 Would you mind being paired with another performer?

-I.e., if you're submitting a music-only Algorave performance, would youmind being paired with a potentially random visual performer?
+I.e., if you're submitting a visual-only or music-only Algorave performance, the Committee may select a complimentary performer to create a combined A/V set, without additional input from you.
+You may answer N/A if this doesn't apply to your submission.

 ### 1.4 Will your performance require technical support **during** the set?